Multiclass Local Calibration with the Jensen-Shannon Distance: RELATED WORK

-\paragraph{Local Calibration Notions.} Most methods group instances with similar predicted confidences, but ignore that similar scores can be assigned to points in very different regions of the decision space.
-A first attempt to investigate the notion of \textit{local calibration} is by \citet{DBLP:conf/uai/LuoBBZWXSESP22}, who propose to recalibrate a classifier's confidence scores via kernel regressions.
-Although promising, their approach only tackles \textit{confidence calibration} and considers fixed feature representations.
-As a consequence, the method significantly slows down inference times, requiring a kernel regression for each recalibrated probability score.
+\textbf{Local Calibration Notions.} Most methods group instances with similar predicted confidences, but ignore that similar scores can be assigned to points in very different regions of the decision space.
+Hence, researchers focused on approaches that incorporate a notion of distance between inputs. \citet{DBLP:conf/uai/LuoBBZWXSESP22}, \citet{DBLP:conf/iclr/LinT023}, and \citet{DBLP:journals/tmlr/ValkK23} propose recalibration approaches based on kernel regression. \citet{DBLP:conf/uai/LuoBBZWXSESP22} focus on confidence calibration, leveraging kernel smoothing to locally adjust predicted confidences.
+In contrast, \citet{DBLP:conf/iclr/LinT023} and \citet{DBLP:journals/tmlr/ValkK23} extend kernel-based recalibration to the multiclass setting.
+A key distinction concerns how feature representations are treated.
+Both \citet{DBLP:conf/uai/LuoBBZWXSESP22} and \citet{DBLP:journals/tmlr/ValkK23} operate on fixed representations.
+In contrast, \citet{DBLP:conf/iclr/LinT023} learn new feature representations tailored to kernel-based estimates.
+Our approach is closest in spirit to the latter, yet it differs fundamentally in its objective.
+Rather than using kernel regression as the final predictor, we use kernel-based local frequency estimates only as a supervision signal to induce locality in the model’s probabilistic output.
+Moreover, these approaches do not explicitly formalize or evaluate multiclass calibration as a local property.
+In contrast, our work introduces a formal notion of multiclass local calibration and directly studies its theoretical and empirical implications.
 Also \cite{DBLP:conf/nips/MarxZE23} investigates the utility of kernel regressions for calibration, but their proposal directly applies to a model training process.
 As such, this approach can suffer from computational and data limitations.
 Finally, ~\citet{DBLP:conf/iclr/Perez-LebelMV23} shows that whenever the classifier's decision boundary is complex, it can lead to poor calibration of the scores predicted for less likely instances.
 They introduce (i) the \textit{cancellation effect}, where miscalibration errors within a confidence group offset one another, and (ii) \textit{proximity bias}, reflecting disparities in calibration quality for instances in sparsely populated regions of the decision space.
-Our approach differs as they focus on (i) data density rather than on the position of points in the decision space; (ii) their proposal addresses only the confidence score of the predicted class, not multiclass calibration.
-We refer readers to the Appendix~\ref{appendix:further_discussion} for a detailed analysis of the role of \textit{proximity bias} in our proposal and an illustrative example of the dangers of density-based recalibration.
+Our approach differs as they focus on (i) data density rather than on the position of points in the decision space; (ii) their proposal only addresses the confidence score of the predicted class.
+We provide in \cref{sec:loc_and_prox} a detailed analysis of the role of \textit{proximity bias} in our proposal and an illustrative example of the pitfalls of density-based recalibration.